Ughanze23/Data_Engineering_at_Altschool/05_capstone_project/readme.md

 # Setting up Airflow
 #### Features
-* airflow folder : docker compose file used to setup airflow.
+* airflow folder : docker compose file used to setup airflow. updated the docker compose file used to setup postgres, with the necessary services.

-# Loading-data-from-postgresql-to-bigquery
+# Loading data from postgresql to bigquery
 ![alt text](pipeline.png)
 #### Features
-* dags folder : contains a python script. this is pipeline that moves data from ecommerce db postgres tables to biquery tables
+* dags folder : contains a python script. this is a pipeline that moves data from ecommerce postgres tables to bigquery tables

 # Transforming and Modeling Data with dbt
 ### Dimensional Model overview